hsinanchen2007/github/README.txt

-Just a test git file
+This is a demo file to practice git to remote server